-Maroula G. Kokotou* Pages 1 - 7 ( 7 )
+Maroula G. Kokotou* Pages 513 - 519 ( 7 )

 Background: The high resolving and accuracy power of the HRMS instrument enabled us to identify the product ions and to propose detailed fragmentation pathways and diagnostic fragment ions.

-Method: In the present work, the fragmentation pathways of five sulfonamides antibiotics, namely sulfamerazine, sulfathiazole, sulfadiazine, sulfadimethoxine and sulfamethoxazole, by high resolution mass spectrometry (HRMS) are presented.
-The HRMS spectra were recorded with a Q-TOF (Time of Flight) spectrometer with electrospray ionization (ESI) in both negative and positive mode.
+Methods: In the present work, the fragmentation pathways of five sulfonamides antibiotics, namely sulfamerazine, sulfathiazole, sulfadiazine, sulfadimethoxine and sulfamethoxazole, by High-Resolution Mass Spectrometry (HRMS) are presented.
+The HRMS spectra were recorded with a Q-TOF (Time of Flight) spectrometer with Electrospray Ionization (ESI) in both negative and positive mode.

-Result: Specific characteristic ions for each one of the sulfonamide antibiotics under positive ESI mode are proposed for the first time.
+Results: Specific characteristic ions for each one of the sulfonamide antibiotics under positive ESI mode are proposed for the first time.
 Fragment ions of this particular class of analytes may be used to rapidly identify compounds with common structural features.

-Antibiotics, analysis, fragmentation pathway, high resolution mass spectrometry, plasma, sulfonamides
+Antibiotics, analysis, fragmentation pathway, high resolution mass spectrometry, plasma, sulfonamides.

-Department of Food Science and Human Nutrition, Chemical Laboratories, Agricultural University of Athens, Iera odos 75, Athens 11855
+Department of Food Science and Human Nutrition, Chemical Laboratories, Agricultural University of Athens, Iera Odos 75, Athens 11855